Aug

 2

-The Top 5 Reasons People Don't Have A Will
+The Top 5 Reasons People Put Off Drawing Up A Will (And Why You Never Should)

 Posted by: Adair M. Buckner

-Preparing a will is a smart, compassionate, financially-wise, and easy thing to do.
-So, stop making excuses, and do it!
-Anyone who has been through settling an estate for a loved one who failed to make a will can attest to how much they would have preferred the alternative.
+Preparing a Will is a smart, compassionate, financially wise, and easy thing to do.
+Anyone who has been through settling an estate for a loved one who failed to make a Will can attest to how much they would have preferred the alternative.

 1. I Don't Really Need A Will To Distribute My Assets.